chiostro/sign-pdf-termux/README.md

 Bash script  can run without parameters.
 For default as test, it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".
 Copy document to sign under same folder of shell signpdf.sh.

 For the porpose:
-Make a picture of your signature, move the picture to download folder of mobile, copy your dounloaded document pdf file and signature.jpg from /storage/emulated/0/Download/ to  ~/sign-pdf-termux , if PDf has 2 pages and signature must go on the second, parameter n° 4  must be 2, run like e.g.:
+Make a picture of your signature, move the picture to download folder of mobile, copy your downloaded document pdf file and signature.jpg from /storage/emulated/0/Download/ to  sign-pdf-termux , if PDf has 2 pages and signature must go on the second, parameter n° 4  must be 2, run like e.g.:

      cd  sign-pdf-termux